1924 Alabama Crimson Tide football team: Sewanee

 In what was their first game in conference play, Alabama defeated the Sewanee Tigers 14–0 at Rickwood Field.
 David Rosenfeld gave the Crimson Tide a 7–0 lead after his 56-yard run in the first quarter.
 Pooley Hubert then scored what would be the final points of the game on a four-yard touchdown run that made the final score 14–0.

 Of note in the second quarter, the Sewanee team got into a fight with the Alabama student section in the second quarter.
-The victory brought Alabama's all-time record against Sewanee to 7–10–3.

 The starting lineup was Red Barnes (left end), Bill Buckler (left tackle), Ben Compton (left guard), Clyde Propst (center), Bruce Jones (right guard), Jack Langhorne (right tackle), Graham McClintock (right end), Grant Gillis (quarterback), David Rosenfeld (left halfback), Hulet Whitaker (right halfback), Pooley Hubert (fullback).